fonger900/dotfiles/README.md

 ### Modify Existing Configs

 All configurations are well-commented and organized into sections.
-Feel free to customize:

-- `.zshrc` - Shell aliases, functions, environment variables
-- `.tmux.conf` - Keybindings, layouts, plugins
-- `wezterm.lua` - Theme, fonts, keybindings
-- `starship.toml` - Prompt appearance
+Feel free to customize.
+To find a configuration, look for the corresponding directory (e.g., `zsh/`, `tmux/`, `nvim/`).

 ---